nickbreen/docker-wp-cli/README.md

       plugin-slug
       https://plugin.domain/plugin-url.zip

-Themes and plugins can also be installed from [Bitbucket] and [GitHub] repositories:
+Themes and plugins can also be installed from [Bitbucket] (OAuth 1.0a supported for private repositories) and [GitHub] (HTTP Basic Auth via Token for private repositories):

       BB_KEY: "BitBucket API OAuth Key"
       BB_SECRET: "BitBucket API OAuth Secret"